Grey Lady (film): Plot

-The next morning, Doyle, Melissa, Clara and another artist from the party, Billy MacLeod, are scalloping on the beach.
-Melissa and Doyle are dropped off at her dockside studio after she has a panic attack and Doyle is picked up by Johnson.
-Eli and her companion show up at the house where Angela lives and take Tony hostage and torture him for information, and cut off one of his fingers.
-Doyle shows up unexpectedly and Eli keeps Tony quiet.
+Eli and her companion show up at Angela's house, take Tony hostage and torture him for information.
+Doyle arrives and Eli keeps Tony quiet.
 Tony's friend Junior shows up as Doyle is leaving.
-Junior seeing a stranger in the house, runs over to his home to retrieve a shotgun.
-In a subsequent shootout, Eli shoots at Angela, whom she addresses as Lola.
-Junior is wounded and Eli and her companion flee.
-Doyle later has a late night meal with Melissa and he explains to her what is going on.
-That morning, Eli's companion has a massage appointment with Clara whom he murders.
-When her body is found on the beach, a wound is found carved on her back.
-Fearing Melissa might be in danger he calls her and tells her to go to his hotel.
-Eli shows up and tells Melissa that Clara was found murdered.
-She has another panic attack and a friend drives her to the hospital.
+Junior runs to retrieve a shotgun.
+In the subsequent shootout Eli recognizes Angela as Lola.

+In the morning, Eli's companion books a massage with Clara whom he murders.
+Her body is later found on the beach with a wound carved on her back.
+Eli tells Melissa what happened to Clara.
+Melissa has a panic attack and a friend drives her to her doctor.
 Eli picks her up and introduces her companion as her brother Perry.
-While Doyle is at the house where Clara was attacked, he examines photos of the wounds and realizes that the carvings are actually letters and that the killers are spelling his last name.
-Doyle's phone rings and a local priest tells him that a woman is there who wants to speak with him at the church.
-When he arrives he sees Angela who is really his aunt Lola.
-Lola reveals that the killers are his cousins who falsely believe that Doyle's father Frank killed their father Tim.
-Lola reveals that she stabbed her husband because he attacked her in a fit of drunken rage while finding her in bed with his brother Frank.
-Tony shows up and wants in on capturing Eli and Perry as revenge for cutting off his finger.
-As Doyle is leaving, Lola implores that he not kill Perry and whispers something in his ear.
+At the house where Clara was killed, Doyle examines photos of the wounds and realizes that the carvings are letters and that the killers are spelling his name.
+Doyle's phone rings and a priest tells him that a woman wants to speak with him at the church.
+At the church, Angela confesses she is Lola.
+She says that the killers are her children who falsely think that Doyle's father Frank killed their father Tim.
+Lola had stabbed Tim when he attacked her after finding her in bed with Frank.